"I can read the writing on the wall. So, Mama don't take my Kodachrome away"

 Here we go again.
 An academic or finds a drug, especially one that has even the slightest addiction potential, and lists a bunch of hypothetical or minimal risks in order to demonize it and then recommend replacing it with something else.
 What else?
 Doesn't matter.
 Even this is OK nowadays...

-May God help you if you end up in the ER of St. Joseph’s Regional Medical Center in Patterson, NJ.
+Artist's rendition of the Emergency Department at St. Joseph’s Regional Medical Center in Patterson, NJ.
 The hospital's goal is to avoid opioid use whenever possible (3).
 Instead, they provide a pranic healer (4).
 If that doesn't work there is also a wandering harpist.
+May God help you if you end up there.
 (See Gonna Throw Away Your Used Narcotics?)
-Photo: New York Times.
+Photo: Wikimedia Commons

 How often do these awful effects occur?
 I can't tell.
 The authors cite two references.
 One is an 1100 page book and the other is a 1990 article in the Canadian Journal of Anesthesiology, which says nothing about the frequency of these supposedly heinous side effects.